Samuel P. Groner

 briefs on behalf of the ADL that were submitted to the United States Supreme Court in Fisher v.
 University of Texas at Austin, et al.

 and Schuette v.
 Coalition to Defend Affirmative Action, et al.

-He currently serves on the ADL's New York Regional Board and its Lawyers Division Legal Policy & Issues Committee, and he served as Co-Chair of the Lawyers Division's 2015 Edward Brodsky Legal Conference.
+He currently serves on the ADL's New York Regional Board and he served as Co-Chair of its Lawyers Division's 2015 Edward Brodsky Legal Conference.

 His pro bono work also includes federal criminal and civil defense work.
 In the criminal realm, he briefed and argued an appeal in the United States Court of Appeals for the Second Circuit in a case that raised issues concerning the amount of restitution owed by a defendant who is convicted of securities fraud.
 See United States v.
 Schwamborn

 , 542 Fed.
 Appx.
 87 (2d Cir.
 2013).
-In the civil realm, he currently represents the Rabbinical Council of America in connection with three pending putative class action lawsuits that have been consolidated in the Superior Court of the District of Columbia and in connection with a parallel action that is pending in federal court.
+In the civil realm, he represented the Rabbinical Council of America in connection with multiple putative class action lawsuits that were consolidated in the Superior Court of the District of Columbia.

 Honors & Awards

-Mr. Groner was recognized by Super Lawyers as a top rated securities litigation attorney and a “Rising Star” in New York in 2016.
+Legal 500 has recognized Mr. Groner in its Securities Litigation category and described Mr. Groner as “thoughtful and creative.”
+He has also been recognized by Super Lawyers as a top rated securities litigation attorney and a “Rising Star” in New York in 2016, 2017, 2018, and 2019.